akshaykher/Movies-Popularity-Prediction/README.md

 2. Research question: Came up with a research question that I wanted to answer.

-3. EDA: Performed exploratory data analysis (EDA) that addresses the research question I outlined above.
+3. EDA: Performed exploratory data analysis (EDA) that addresses the research question outlined above.

 4. Modeling: Developed a multiple linear regression model to predict the rating of a movie in the dataset.